jnccd/nixos-config/README.md

 8. In the flake.nix, add the new host in the hosts array
 9. In the hosts folder, add a folder for the given hostname and within it the `hardware-configuration.nix` from the initial config
 10. Populate the hostname folder with the configuration.nix and home.nix from another host to init
-11. `sudo nixos-rebuild switch --install-bootloader --flake .` <- if your computer just fucking dies during this step you fucked up and have to start from the beginning again :)
+11. `sudo nixos-rebuild switch --install-bootloader --flake .`
 12. Reboot for good measure
 13. `nix-rb`
 14. Log into vivaldi or your favorite browser, sync settings, (maybe try out [my style](https://github.com/jnccd/vivaldi-style))